EstherWMaina/EstherWMaina/README.md

 - 💬 Ask me about **React.js, Ruby on Rails**

-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on open-source projects

 - 📫 How to reach me: mainaher34@gmail.com